 - Cruelty to animals in their housing, feeding, breeding and slaughtering.

 - Native animals and plants lose space to exotic species and hybrids.

-- Better Nutrition: As compared to a longer time conventionally grown food, organic food is much richer in nutrients.
-Nutritional value of a food item is determined by its mineral and vitamin content.
+As compared to a longer time conventionally grown food, organic food is much richer in nutrients.
+The nutritional value of a food item is determined by its mineral and vitamin content.
 Organic farming enhances the nutrients of the soil which is passed on to the plants and animals.

-- Longer shelf–life: Organic plants have greater metabolic and structural integrity in their cellular structure than conventional crops.
-This enables storage of organic food for a longer time.
+Organic plants have greater metabolic and structural integrity in their cellular structure than conventional crops.
+This enables the storage of organic food for a longer time.